Irish Traditional Music Archive: Publications

 The archive has published two major printed publications deriving from historical manuscript collections of Irish traditional music: Tunes of the Munster Pipers: Irish Traditional Music from the James Goodman Manuscripts, 500 pre-Famine melodies edited by Dr Hugh Shields from a Trinity College Dublin collection; and The Irish Music Manuscripts of Edward Bunting (1773–1843): An Introduction and Catalogue by Dr Colette Moloney, a guide to 1,000 18th- and early 19th-century melodies and 500 song texts held in Queen's University Belfast.
-The archive began a programme of publishing historical and archival sound recordings with the release of the EP-CD Adam in Paradise by the County Londonderry singer Eddie Butcher (in conjunction with the Ulster Folk & Transport Museum).
+The archive began a programme of publishing historical and archival sound recordings with the release of the EP-CD Adam in Paradise by the singer Eddie Butcher (in conjunction with the Ulster Folk & Transport Museum).

-In 2011, ITMA released an extensive biography of Butcher, with 67 previously unpublished songs and an accompanying boxset of three CDs.
+In 2011, ITMA released a biography of Butcher, with 67 previously unpublished songs and an accompanying boxset of three CDs.

 Broadcasting

-The archive has cooperated with RTÉ Radio and RTÉ Television in two projects.
-In a radio project, some of the archives of Irish traditional music of RTÉ Radio, dating back to the 1940s, were remastered, copied and catalogued for public access in the archive.
-Over 15,000 items were processed to date, and several radio programmes drawn from them.
+The archive has cooperated with RTÉ Radio and RTÉ Television on several projects.
+In one such project, some of the archives of Irish traditional music of RTÉ Radio, dating back to the 1940s, were remastered, copied and catalogued for public access in the archive.
 In a television project, archive staff researched the traditional music holdings of the early decades of RTÉ Television (1961–1991) and other television and film archives such as those of Ulster Television in Belfast.
-The director of the archive presented a traditional music TV programme Come West along the Road derived from this archival footage.
-In twelve series on RTÉ, and in nine series of a related Irish-language series Siar an Bóthar on TG4, more than 900 historic performers of Irish traditional music were brought to the screen in TV broadcast programmes, and in RTÉ-published videos and DVDs.